 2. Quality MattersTM Instructor Worksheet - initiates the process of course peer review by providing a self-appraisal of the course author(s) about the developed online course template.

-3. Quality MattersTM Rubric 2014 - used to evaluate the developed online or hybrid course template for compliance with QMR Standards; the minimum requirement of compliance is 84 out of 99 points.
+3. Quality MattersTM Rubric 2015 (current) - used to evaluate the developed online or hybrid course template for compliance with QMR Standards; the minimum requirement of compliance is 84 out of 99 points.

 4. Blackboard Inc. Exemplary Course Program Rubric - supplemental form to Quality Matters that may be used by instructors interested in the Blackboard Exemplary Course Program, which includes annual awards to high quality online courses; standards are aligned with Quality Matters.